Rapid model comparison of equations of state from gravitational wave observation of binary neutron star coalescences: Evidence approximation scheme

 \section{Evidence approximation scheme}

-Bayesian model-selection among a number of \eos{} models requires the computation of the evidence $\mathcal{Z}$ for each model under consideration.
-The evidence can be computed by methods such as nested sampling~ \cite{2004AIPC..735..395S}, but this multi-dimensional integral must be recomputed for each \eos{} model.
+Bayesian model selection among a number of \eos{} models requires the computation of the evidence $\mathcal{Z}$ for each model under consideration.
+The evidence can be computed by methods such as nested sampling~ \cite{2004AIPC..735..395S}, but this multidimensional integral must be recomputed for each \eos{} model.
 Here we describe an approximation scheme by which the evidence for each model can be obtained from a low-dimensional integral over a marginalized likelihood function that is constructed from a set of samples drawn from a distribution with a single MCMC sampling.

 The approximation method exploits the fact that the chirp mass of a BNS system is extremely well measured from the gravitational wave signal, whereas a second mass parameter, e.g., the mass ratio $q$, will be significantly less constrained.
 Additionally, the tidal parameter $\tilde{\Lambda}$, first enters the post-Newtonian expansion of the waveform at the 5th post-Newtonian order, while $\delta\tilde{\Lambda}$ first enters the expansion at the 6th post-Newtonian order.
 The impact of $\delta\tilde{\Lambda}$ is much weaker than the one of $\tilde{\Lambda}$ and can often be neglected.